Body image: Weight

 The desire to lose weight is highly correlated with poor body image.
 Kashubeck-West et al. reported that when considering only men and women who desire to lose weight, sex differences in body image disappear.

 In her book The Beauty Myth, Naomi Wolf reported that "thirty-three thousand women told American researchers they would rather lose ten to fifteen pounds than achieve any other goal."
 Through repeated images of excessively thin women in media, advertisement, and modeling, thinness has become associated with not only beauty, but happiness and success.
 As Charisse Goodman put it in her article, "One Picture is Worth a Thousand Diets", advertisements have changed society's ideas of beauty and ugliness: "Indeed to judge by the phrasing of the ads, 'slender' and 'attractive' are one word, not two in the same fashion as 'fat' and 'ugly.'"

 Research by Martin and Xavier (2010) shows that people feel more pressure from society to be thin after viewing ads featuring a slim model.
 Ads featuring a larger sized model resulted in less pressure to be thin.
 People also felt their actual body sizes were larger after viewing a slim model as compared to a larger model.

 Many, like journalist Marisa Meltzer, have argued this contemporary standard of beauty to be described as anorexic thinness, an unhealthy idea that is not representative of a natural human body: "Never before has the 'perfect' body been at such odds with our true size."
 However, these figures do not distinguish between people at a low or healthy weight who are in fact overweight, between those whose self-perception as being overweight is incorrect and those whose perception of being overweight is correct.

 Post-1997 studies indicate that around 64% of American adults are overweight, such that if the 56%/40% female/male dissatisfaction rates in the Psychology Today study have held steady since its release, those dissatisfaction rates are if anything disproportionately low: although some individuals continue to believe themselves to be overweight when they are not, those persons are now outnumbered by persons who might be expected to be dissatisfied with their bodies but are not.

-In turn, although social pressure to lose weight has adverse effects on some individuals who do not need to lose weight, those adverse effects are arguably outweighed by social pressure's positive effect on the overall population, without which the recent increases in obesity and associated health and social problems (described in both popular and academic parlance as an "obesity epidemic") would be even more severe than they already are.
+Some argue that the social pressure to lose weight has lessened what is described in both popular and academic parlance as an "obesity epidemic", despite the adverse effects.
 Overweight children experience not only discrimination but overall body dissatisfaction, low self-esteem, social isolation and depression.
 Because of the negative stigma, the child may suffer severely from emotional and physical ailments that could persist past childhood into adulthood.